Parable of a Pharisee and a Tax Collector

 Activities:

-- Have a chain prayer where each child takes turns saying part of the prayer.
-You may wish to ask for prayer requests from the students and write the requests on cards.
-Pass out the cards and let the children pray for the thing on their card.
+• Have a chain prayer where each child takes turns saying part of the prayer.
+You may wish to ask for prayer requests from the children and write the requests on cards.
+Pass out the cards and let the children pray for what is written on their cards.

-- Give each child a balloon.
+• Give each child a balloon.
 Let the children take turns making pride statements (bragging about themselves).
-Each time they make a pride statement they should blow a big breath into the balloon.
-Soon they will have bragged so much that the balloon pops.
+Each time they make a statement of pride, they should blow a big breath into the balloon.
+Soon, they will have bragged so much that the balloon pops.
 Talk about how pride is just a bunch of hot air.
 We hurt ourselves and others when we have too much pride.
+Be sensitive about whether or not you use this activity.
+Some children become anxious about bursting balloons.

 top